Edza/AntiEnergySavingVolumeControl/README.md

 6. Dropdown "Configure for" choose "Windows 10"
 7. Triggers tab, new trigger, first dropdown "At startup"
 8. Check delay task for "1 minute" (you need this)
-9. Go to Actions, new action, Chose to start a program, select the CustomVolumeControler.exe
+9. Go to Actions, new action, Chose to start a program, select the AntiEnergySavingVolumeControl.exe
 10. Go to Settings, uncheck "Stop the task if is running longer than 3 days"
 11. **Pat yourself on the back - you just learned something new about Windows!**